-7.2 Looking Ahead:
+7.1 Looking Ahead:

-- 7.2.1 We have a defined plan of the goals we hope to achieve with our Anti-modern slavery compliance roadmap which were informed by our initial risk mapping exercise conducted in our first reporting period and the Government Guidance. - 7.2.2 This Statement outlines the number of keys steps taken during the reporting period such as developing training and education materials, drafting an Anti-modern Slavery Policy and drafting a Supplier Code of Conduct. - 7.2.3 For the next 2 reporting periods (FY23 and FY24) we hope to continue our progress including to integrate key measures and report on that progress (including our KPI's (see 5.1.3)).
+- 7.1.1 We have a defined plan of the goals we hope to achieve with our Anti-modern slavery compliance roadmap which were informed by our initial risk mapping exercise conducted in our first reporting period and the Government Guidance. - 7.1.2 This Statement outlines the number of keys steps taken during the reporting period such as developing training and education materials, drafting an Anti-modern Slavery Policy and drafting a Supplier Code of Conduct.

+7.1.3 For the next reporting period (FY24), we hope to continue our progress including to integrate key measures and report on that progress.